 Pfalz • Geschützte Ursprungsbezeichnung (g.
 U.)

-Amtliche Prüfungsnummer 5041030 7 10 • 12.5 % alcohol
+Amtliche Prüfungsnummer 5041030 7 10 • 12.5 % vol alcohol

 Tasted on 3 July 2015 by Werner Elflein

 I had already tasted this amazing Silvaner several times in the past.
 Why amazing?
 Thommy Hörner's wine from his first own vintage initially developed as I expected from a good, ambitious dry Kabinett.
 In the best case scenario, it has a certain ageing potential.
 Tertiary aromas are part of maturity.
 And a wine deserves them after several years in the bottle.
 However, it seems as if the Silvaner has not changed since I last tasted it, as if it remains in its former status quo.
 I even have the slight impression that it seems more youthful than ever before.
 The lemon-yellow hues, which have now replaced the earlier shades of gray, now predominate in the eye.
 The bouquet shows slight lactic hints, hardly any tertiary aromas, but instead still a pronounced fruity component, a clearly focused scent of sugar melon.
-Not too opulent at 12.5 % alcohol.
+Not too opulent at 12.5 % vol alcohol.
 Good presence on the palate, ripe but at the same time invigorating, well-integrated acidity.
 Tastes very dry.
 Excellently balanced.
 Only in the long finish do subtle notes of ripeness reveal themselves, without any astringency.